Craig Mazin

-Craig Mazin (born 1971) is an American filmmaker.
-He is best known for creating, writing, and producing the HBO historical disaster drama miniseries Chernobyl (2019) and co-creating, co-writing, and executive producing the HBO post-apocalyptic drama series The Last of Us (2023–present), the latter alongside Neil Druckmann.
+Craig Mazin (born April 8, 1971) is an American filmmaker.
+He is best known for creating, writing, and producing the HBO historical disaster drama miniseries Chernobyl (2019) and co-creating, co-writing, and executive producing the HBO post-apocalyptic drama series The Last of Us (2023–present), the latter alongside Naughty Dog studio head Neil Druckmann.
 For the former, he won Primetime Emmy Awards for Outstanding Writing and Outstanding Limited Series.

 Prior to his dramatic work, Mazin was primarily known for his work on comedy films such as Scary Movie 3 (2003), Scary Movie 4 (2006), Superhero Movie (2008), The Hangover Part II (2011), The Hangover Part III, and Identity Thief (both 2013).

 Early life

-Mazin was born to Ashkenazi Jewish parents in New York City's Brooklyn borough in 1971, and grew up in the city's Staten Island borough.
+Craig Mazin was born on April 8, 1971, to Ashkenazi Jewish parents.
+He grew up in the city's Staten Island borough.
 He moved as a teenager to Marlboro Township, New Jersey, where he attended Freehold High School in nearby Freehold Borough.
 The school later inducted him into its Hall of Fame in 2010.
 He graduated magna cum laude with a degree in psychology from Princeton University in 1992.
 His roommate during his freshman year was future Republican politician Ted Cruz, whom he has since described as a "huge asshole".